TG Therapeutics Inc. (TGTX) Reveals an Earnings Mystery

 TGTX’s Market Performance

-TGTX stocks went up by 2.53% for the week, with a monthly drop of -0.61% and a quarterly performance of 45.52%, while its annual performance rate touched -58.12%.
-The volatility ratio for the week stands at 9.97% while the volatility levels for the past 30 days are set at 9.20% for TG Therapeutics Inc. The simple moving average for the period of the last 20 days is -3.18% for TGTX stocks with a simple moving average of 18.56% for the last 200 days.
+TGTX stocks went up by 17.78% for the week, with a monthly jump of 27.92% and a quarterly performance of 73.62%, while its annual performance rate touched -45.95%.
+The volatility ratio for the week stands at 24.78% while the volatility levels for the past 30 days are set at 13.44% for TG Therapeutics Inc. The simple moving average for the period of the last 20 days is 23.88% for TGTX stocks with a simple moving average of 51.99% for the last 200 days.

 Analysts’ Opinion of TGTX